 Loss of full ROM occurs in a significant proportion of patients following surgical procedures around the joint, such as total knee arthroplasty (TKA) or anterior cruciate ligament (ACL) reconstruction.
 The most common cause for severe postoperative motion loss is the development of intra-articular or extra-articular arthrofibrosis.
 Arthrofibrosis, characterized by periarticular fibrosis and bands of scar tissue, is described as a painful loss of end range of motion compared with the normal contralateral side.
 Loss of ROM of the knee can lead to impairments in walking, sitting down and rising from a chair, and navigating stairs.
-A 2010 publication estimated that based on the annual rates of TKA and ACL reconstruction, the number of major knee surgery patients affected by arthrofibrosis in the United States would be at least 85,000 per year, and approximately 21,000 patients each year would be at risk of requiring additional surgery.
+A 2010 publication estimated that based on the annual rates of total knee arthroplasty (TKA) and anterior cruciate ligament (ACL) reconstruction, the number of major knee surgery patients affected by arthrofibrosis in the United States would be at least 85,000 per year, and approximately 21,000 patients each year would be at risk of requiring additional surgery.